top of page

 Image by Noah Buscher

-Concrete can absorb or store carbon dioxide via 'carbonation,' which is a spontaneous reaction between the alkali metals in a cementitous material system and carbon dioxide.
+Concrete can absorb or store carbon dioxide via 'carbonation', which is a spontaneous reaction between the alkali metals in a cementitous material system and carbon dioxide.
 The reaction forms calcium carbonates, a thermodynamically stable form of carbon dioxide.
 This reduces the concrete's overall carbon footprint.
 In our research, we are trying to determine CCUS strategies and the potential CO2 binding capacity of different cementitous materials.

 Printing Creative Objects